 - Users will receive this error message when they were invited to an account that has no seats left.
 In this case, the admin must purchase more seats through the Admin Console.

-- Users will see this error message when they click on the invitation to join the Business account but are already members of another one.
+- Users will see this error message when they click on the invitation to join the business account but are already members of another one.
 They must first be revoked by the other account's admin before joining the new one.

-- Users will receive this error message when they click on an invitation to join a Dashlane Business account, but have auto-renewal enabled from PayPal or Apple on their preexisting personal Premium account.
+- Users will receive this error message when they click on an invitation to join a business account, but have auto-renewal enabled from PayPal or Apple on their preexisting personal Premium account.
 They can refer to this article to learn more about the steps to stop auto-renewal on their account.